lastweek/lastweek.github.io/docs/lego/paper/replication.md

 # Replication, Checkpoint, Logging, and Recovery
+## Discussion

+- 03/20/18: when memory is enough, use pessimistic replication, when demand is high, use optimistic to save memory components.

 ## Replication

 Before started, I spent some time recap, and found Wiki pages[^1][^2][^3] are actually very good.